By Eric Johnson

 Even before the death of the Apostles, many conflicts concerning doctrine arose.
 The Roman Empire, which at first had persecuted the Christians, later adopted Christianity.
 Important religious questions were settled by councils.
 The simple doctrines and ordinances taught by the Savior were debated and changed to conform to worldly philosophies (see Isaiah 24:5).
 They physically changed the scriptures, removing plain and precious doctrines from them (1 Nephi 13:26–40).
 They created creeds, or statements of belief, based on false and changed doctrine (see Joseph Smith—History 1:19).
 Because of pride, some aspired to positions of influence (see 3 John 1:9–10).
 People accepted these false ideas and gave honor to false teachers who taught pleasing doctrines rather than divine truth (see 2 Timothy 4:3–4) (Preach My Gospel, 2004, p.
 36).

 - If you are a Latter-day Saint, do you believe that false teachers corrupted the Bible and created heretical creeds?
-If you do, then do you agree that you do not believe that Evangelical Christians are “Christian” just like you because we believe the Bible is authoritative and true, and creeds based on the Bible are also true?
+If you do, then do you agree that you do not believe that Evangelical Christians are “Christian” just like you because Christians believe the Bible is authoritative and true as well as Bible-based creeds?

 8. The apostasy means the Protestant churches are not authorized by God